ArchKaine/Hu-kenshivata/README.md

   <h3>Getting Involved</h3>
   <p>We welcome anyone interested in learning more about Hu-kenshivata or contributing to its development.
 Feel free to explore the repository, raise issues for any questions or suggestions, and submit pull requests for your contributions to the language!</p>
+  <p>You will find the Google Sheets Document <a href="https://docs.google.com/spreadsheets/d/1Q7PvXjWALDAurjRK7dJXNDyIiIeSW12oNOo-TjcctPg/edit?usp=sharing">here</a> for your reference.
+Please make a copy and use that as a starting point.
+Pull requests are welcome here on Github, but not all will be accepted.
+If something you request to add is not accepted, don't fret, just get in touch with me, and I'll let you know what the issue was.</p>
   <p>Hu-kenshivata is a collaborative effort, and we value your participation in building this bridge of communication!</p>
 </body>
 </html>